8 billion people in the news

 At Population Matters, we have been planning for Tuesday the 15th of November ever since it was announced as “8 Billion Day” in the summer.
 As you can imagine, when it came it was an extremely busy day.
 Not only were staff members kept on their toes with media requests, but we also flew our Big Baby in Cardiff to promote our small families campaign

-Having spent the morning with Big Baby speaking to passers by, PM Director Robin Maynard then rushed to the BBC Wales studio to do two national radio interviews in the UK: with Jeremy Vine on Radio 2 (from 5 minutes here) and in a discussion with Stephanie Hegarty, Global Population Correspondent at the BBC, on Nihal Arthanayake on Radio 5 (from 7 minutes 10 seconds here).
+Having spent the morning with Big Baby speaking to passersby, PM Director Robin Maynard then rushed to the BBC Wales studio to do two national radio interviews in the UK: with Jeremy Vine on Radio 2 and in a discussion with Stephanie Hegarty, Global Population Correspondent at the BBC, on Nihal Arthanayake on Radio 5.

 While “8 billion” was all over the TV and radio on the day, we were already contributing to media coverage and the public discussion in advance, and then through the rest of November.
 In fact, our activity generated a total of 273 global media stories featuring us between 7-17 November.

 Our Crisis Point: the world at 8 billion briefing released in advance of the 15th put us in the media’s eye, with correspondents from France and Germany among others seeking comment.
-Robin had a number of letters featured in the national press, including The Telegraph, The Sunday Times and the Independent, which we have posted to our website here.
+Robin had several letters featured in the national press, including The Telegraph, The Sunday Times and the Independent, which we have posted to our website here.

 Robin Maynard, PM Director